statgen/bravo/README.md

 ### Prepare CRAM

 BRAVO uses IGV.js to visualize raw sequenced from up to 10 random alternate allele carriers.
 To enable this visualization BRAVO uses a pre-computed combined CRAM file with all reads from the carriers.
+We recommend to prepare a separate combined CRAM for each chromosome.
 The following steps describe hot to prepare the combined CRAM file:

-1. In this step, for each variant you will extract IDs for 5 random heterozygous and 5 random homozygous alternate allele carriers from your original VCF file with genotypes.
+1. In this step, for each variant you will extract IDs for 5 random heterozygous and 5 random homozygous alternate allele carriers from your original VCF file with genotypes. (optional) To speed-up the process, split each chromosome into chunks.
    ```
-   RandomHetHom -k 5 -e 1987 --i [input vcf.gz] -s [samples file] -r [CHR:START-END] -o [output vcf.gz]
+   RandomHetHom -k 5 -e 1987 --i [input vcf.gz] -s [samples file] -r [CHR:START-END] -o [output carriers_ids.vcf.gz]
    ```
    The value `1987` is a random seed, which you may want to change.